Type 1 Diabetes

 1. Genetic Factors

-• Certain genes increase the risk of developing type 1 diabetes.
+• Certain genes increase the risk of developing this type of diabetes.

 • Viral infections or other environmental triggers may initiate the autoimmune response.